detomon/bliplay/SYNTAX.md

 # `.blip` File Format

-The `.blip` file format is a plain-text format intended to create chiptunes music.
+The `.blip` file format is a plaintext format intended to create chiptunes music.
 It consists of commands which are compiled and then executed by an interpreter.
 For example, the code for generating a tone would look like this:

 ```blip
 a:c4